IBS

 If you’re open and honest about your IBS and what it does, it will take the stress out of hiding it away.
 Remember, it’s not your fault.
 But if you’re still too embarrassed to say ‘hey guys, I’m just off to drop rabbit pellets down the loo for ten minutes‘, here are some tips:

 If you live in a flat/house share – make sure you have a sturdy lock on the bathroom door and an air-freshener to hand.
 If you don’t want your housemates to know you’ve been pooing, it’s worth taking a shower straight after you’ve finished then opening the window.
-The steam carries the smell away outside.
+The steam should carry the smell away outside.

 If you’re at work – think about using the disabled toilet.
 They’re usually a fully sealed room.
 You don’t have to worry about smells or sounds then, plus, it’s less likely somebody will want to use the loo at the same time.

-If you’re out in public – The IBS network can give you a ‘Can’t Wait’ card.
-A discrete red card you can carry with you to show staff in offices/cafes/shops so they’ll let you use their facilities or skip the queue.
+If you’re out in public – The IBS network can give you a Can’t Wait card.
+This is a discrete red card you can carry with you to show staff in offices/cafes/shops so they’ll let you use their facilities or skip the queue.
 The card is widely recognised.

 You can also get a RADAR special key online that unlocks disabled toilets around the UK.
 You can download a loo tracker app with it, which will use your phone’s GPS to locate your nearest disabled loo.